gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 ### Questionnaires Setup

-- open the Qualtrics website: <span color="red">URL HERE</span>
+- open the Qualtrics website: **URL HERE**
 - enter the ID, let the participants finish the items
 -	A little break for the participants.
 If the participant wants to keep going, lead him to the test room

 Say:

 >"You have finished the first part of testing.
-Next you have a behavial testing.
+Next you have  behavorial testing.
 Do you want to continue or have a little break?"

-### Secure implied consent

 ### Complete vision testing

 - Complete Vision Screening
-  - Child - HTOV @ 10ft
+  - Child - HOTV @ 10ft
-  - Adult - HTOV @ 10ft
+  - Adult - HOTV @ 10ft
 - Complete Stereo Acuity Test
 - Complete Color Vision Test (adult only)